-We currently have only a few printed copies of the handbook so these are for course leaders only.
-Participants can download a pdf. from the diocesan website.
-However, if you are using substantial amounts of your own material, you may prefer participants not to use a handbook until you have finished the course, when they may want to return to it for reference.
-It is therefore up to you to decide at what stage to point the participants to the course handbook on the website.
+Printed copies of the handbook are currently available for collection from Parish Support, or you can download a pdf. from the diocesan website.
+However, if you are using substantial amounts of your own material, you may prefer participants not to have a handbook until you have finished the course, when they may want to return to it for reference.
+It is therefore up to you to decide at what stage to give out or point the participants to the course handbook on the website.

-The taster session and concluding session are available as separate downloads from the website, and you are welcome to use these or make up your own.
-Most course leaders seem to find the taster session helpful, but many adopt a simpler and more reflective concluding session rather than giving too much information at that point.
+The Taster session and Concluding session are available as separate downloads from the website, and you are welcome to use these or make up your own.
+Most course leaders seem to find the Taster session helpful, but many adopt a simpler and more reflective Concluding session rather than giving too much information at that point.
 It is each incumbent's responsibility to work with the participant on discerning the shape of their ministry from that point on, and to recommend them for commissioning if that is appropriate.